Deebo Samuel Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 Matchup vs. Green Bay

-- Samuel's 49.3 receiving yards per game in his three matchups against the Packers are 7.2 fewer than his over/under for Saturday's game.
+- Samuel is averaging 49.3 receiving yards per game in three career matchups against the Packers, 4.2 fewer than his receiving yards prop bet over/under for Saturday's game (53.5).

-- Samuel, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Samuel has caught a touchdown pass versus the Packers once, but did not have multiple TDs in that game.

-- This week Samuel will face the NFL's 13th-ranked pass defense (236.5 yards allowed per game).
+- The 236.5 passing yards the Packers give up per game makes them the NFL's 13th-ranked pass defense this season.

-- With 31 passing TDs conceded this year, the Packers defense is ranked 26th in the NFL.
+- With 31 passing TDs conceded this season, the Packers defense is ranked 26th in the league.

 Recent Performances